180 (soundtrack): Critical reception

 The soundtrack received positive reviews.
 Pavithra Srinivasan of Rediff gave the album a score of three stars out of five and quoted "Sharreth seems to be a music composer who doesn't play by the rules; he veers this way and that in his songs, which actually provides spice and makes for an interesting listening experience."
-Behindwoods.com gave a rating of three and a half stars out of five and said that the album was "Novel and worth listening to", further citing: "Sharreth and Jayendra have gone full throttle in experimenting with music in 180s album.
-Such initiatives should be welcomed with both hands."

-Critic based at Indiaglitz gave 2.75 out of 5 claiming the songs being "new, refreshing and nice to listen to".
 Karthik Srinivasan of Milliblog reviewed the film being "unconventional in every way, right from the title to all its songs" and called the music as "enchanting".
 Vipin Nair of Music Aloud rated the album 8.5/10, calling it as "one of Sharreth’s best works in recent times that sees him in fabulous touch."

-123Telugu reviewed the album for the Telugu version, saying "all the songs of 180 may be aimed for the ears of those who don’t mind experiments with music.
-The album doesn’t have the sound of a conventional Telugu film album, but somehow manages to make you listen to the songs."
+N. Venkateswaran of The Times of India wrote "Sharreth makes a buzzing entry into Kollywood, coaxing even the much-reviled vuvuzela to sound musical in 'Rules kidayathu' (Tipu).
+The music director, a household name in Kerala, proves that he does not play by the rules by coming up with a motley mix of songs in 'Sandhikaadha kangalil inbangal' (Chithra, S Sowmya and Unni Menon) and 'Nee korinal' (Karthik and Swetha Menon), which are based on classical ragas, and the melodious 'AJ' (Ramya S Kapadia and Vidhu Prathap), which is interspersed with Spanish lyrics."
+Reviewer based at CNN-IBN wrote "Sharreth's music is imaginative.
+The songs 'AJ' and 'Ne Korinal' are noteworthy."
+Karthik Subramanian of The Hindu stated "The music by Sharreth passes muster."
+Mihir Fadnavis of Daily News and Analysis found the music to be "overly dramatic".